Engagespot/engagespot/docs/docs/channels/what-are-providers.md

 ## Default Providers

-We've included one provider in each channel that is enabled by default and needs zero configuration.
-This helps you to start sending notifications to your users via all channels (in-app, web-push & email) from the moment you setup Engagespot.
+We've included one provider in some channels that is enabled by default and needs zero configuration.
+This helps you to start sending notifications to your users without any third party services.

 | Channel | Provider            | Identifier      |
 | ------- | ------------------- | --------------- |